lypso1/group-buy/README.md

     fallback() external payable {}
 ```

 That is all we would need for the `GroupBuyProduct` smart contract.
-Your file should look like this
+Your file should look like this:
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.17;